Thinking about going online?

 Have you ever taken an online or hybrid course before?

 We strongly encourage instructors interested in teaching online to experience the students' perspective.
-CETL offers grants to take fully online Quality Matters (QM), Online Learning Consortium (OLC) and/or Quality Learning and Teaching (QLT) training workshops.
+There are a variety on fully on workshops for faculty to experience the student perspective: Quality Matters (QM), Online Learning Consortium (OLC) and/or Quality Learning and Teaching (QLT) training workshops can be taken.
 These are immersive experiences that help instructors appreciate what it’s like to be an online student.
 QM, OLC, and QLT are course development programs delivered online that will model an online experience for you and help you identify the design the elements necessary to deliver a quality course.
 Click here for more information on these initiatives.
-Please contact CETL when you are ready to take a QM, OLC, or QLTM workshop.

 Have you planned enough time to design the new course?